 4 Quartz Countertops Edge Profiles

 How to Choose Quartz Countertops Edge Profiles?
-The edge profile is the shape of the edge that the stone will cut.
-While purchasing the countertop, the first big choice is the color and type of material.
-Once that selection is made, the next step is to decide on the edge profile.
-Selecting the right edge profile can completely change the decor of your room.
+The edge profile is the shape of the edge that the stone will be cut.
+Usually, the first step is to choose the material.
+Once the material is selected, it is also important to consider other details, like the edge profile.
+Edge profiles can change the style.

-If you are looking for a modern look, a beveled edge is a good option.
-This edge is characterized by a sharp angle that is angled towards the inside of the countertop.
-A beveled edge can be used with both granite and quartz countertops.
+A beveled edge is a good option for a modern look.
+This edge is characterized by a sharp angle angled towards the countertop’s inside.
+It can be used for many countertop materials.

-If you are looking for a more ornate look, an ogee edge is a good option.
-This edge is characterized by a curved shape that curves inwards and then outwards again.
-An ogee edge can be used with both granite and quartz countertops.
+An ogee edge is a good option if you are looking for a more ornate look.
+This edge is curved shape that curves inwards and then outwards again.

-The shape of the countertop will affect the look, cost, and clean-ability.
 The edge will affect the look and feel of the countertop.
 Edges can be simple or complex with or without curves and sharp or rounded angles.
-Some standard edges are included in the square-foot or lineal-foot price of the countertop.
-More decorative or complex edges can be added at an additional cost, which is usually nominal, considering the investment you are making in the countertops.
+More decorative or complex edges can be added at an additional cost.

 4 categories of edge profiles: